caiocorsini/Base-converter/README.md

 # Base-converter
-A basic unit converter made with Javascript and UI made with HTML and CSS
+A basic numbering system base converter made with Javascript and UI made with HTML and CSS

-This program can be used to convert numbers into 4 different unit bases:
+This program can be used to convert numbers into 4 different bases:

 - Binary: 0 and 1
 - Octal: 0 to 7